-Choosing the right type of business structure (also known as “legal entity”) is a key decision when registering a business.
-The business structure will affect the taxes payable, accounting, financing, ability of business expansion and personal liability of directors.
+Choosing the right type of business structure is a key decision when registering a business.
+The type of business structure will affect the taxes payable, accounting, financing, ability of business expansion and personal liability of directors.

-Before registering your Singapore business with the Accounting and Corporate Regulatory Authority (ACRA) , you should first conduct research and decide which business entity best suits your business model.
-There are several business entities available in Singapore – namely sole-proprietorships, partnerships, limited partnerships (LP), limited liability partnerships (LLP), and companies.
+Before registering your Singapore business with the Accounting and Corporate Regulatory Authority (ACRA), you should first conduct research and decide which structure best suits your business.
+There are several business entities available in Singapore.
+These include sole-proprietorships, partnerships, limited partnerships (LP), limited liability partnerships (LLP), and companies.

 Diagram of Business Structure in Singapore

+In a sole proprietorship business structure there is only one individual owner.
 This is the most basic structure and second most popular type of entity.
-There is only one individual or corporate owner, hence the name Sole Proprietorship.
 The registration with ACRA must be renewed annually.
 There is no legal veil separating the business from its owner.
-The business although registered with ACRA, does not result in a separate legal entity therefore the owner’s risk is unlimited.
+The business, although registered with ACRA, does not result in a separate legal entity therefore the owner assumes the risk entirely.
 The owner is personally liable for the debts of the company.
-Sole Proprietorship is exempted from annual filing.
+Sole proprietorship is exempted from annual filing.

 General Partnership (GP)

-Two or more individuals or corporations, known as partners, come together to form Partnerships.
-The number of partners cannot exceed 20.
+Two or more individuals or corporations can come together to form partnerships but the number of partners cannot exceed 20.
 If the number of partners exceeds 20 it must be registered as a company.
-Individuals and companies may set up a partnership.
-The partnership must be registered with ACRA and needs to be renewed annually.
+General partnerships can be created at an individual level or even between companies.
+The registration needs to be registered with ACRA and renewed annually.

 It does not constitute a separate legal entity.
-It can sue or be sued in the firm’s name but it cannot own property in its own name.
+It can be sued in the firm’s name but it cannot own property in its own name.
 The partners’ liability is unlimited and their personal assets are not protected from the debts and liabilities of the business.
-Each partner can be held responsible for the liabilities of the other partners.
-The partners divide the profits and the profits are treated as personal incomes of the partners for tax purposes and are taxed at personal tax rates.
-In the case of corporations, it will be subjected to corporate tax rates.
+Each partner can also be held responsible for the liabilities of the other partners.
+The partners divide the profits and the profits are treated as personal incomes of the partners, similarly to a sole proprietorship.
+In the case of a partnership with a corporation, it will be subjected to corporate tax rates.

-The merit of Partnership structure is that owners/partners are able to pool the resources in terms of capital, skills, assets etc. The ongoing compliance is lenient therefore administrative costs are low.
-However, the risks involved is similar to that of a sole proprietorship, therefore not recommended for high-risk businesses and businesses with ambitious growth plans.
-Aside from individuals, corporations enter into such business structures only for short term projects.
+The advantage of the partnership structure is that owners/partners are able to pool the resources in terms of capital, skills, assets etc. The compliance requirements are lenient, therefore compliance costs are low.
+However, the risks involved is similar to that of a sole proprietorship, therefore not recommended for high-risk and large businesses.

 Limited Partnership (LP)

-This is similar to the general partnership but it consists of general partners and limited partners, at least one of each kind.
+Limited partnerships are similar to general partnerships but it consists of general partners and limited partners, at least one of each kind.
 There is no limit to the number of partners.
-The liability of a limited partner is limited to the amount of his contributions and not personally liable.
-Unlike the limited partners, the general partners are personally liable for the debts and liabilities of the business.
-The limited partner cannot take active management roles in the business.
+Unlike general partners, the limited partners are not personally liable for the debts and other liabilities of the business.
+However, the limited partner cannot take active management roles in the business.

 Limited Liability Partnerships (LLP)

 LLP is a relatively new type of entity and the structure integrates the features of both partnerships and companies.
-In this type, two or more partners (individuals corporations, or another LLP) enter into an agreement to conduct business under specific terms and conditions that are mutually agreed by all partners.
+In this type, two or more partners enter into an agreement to conduct business under specific terms and conditions that are mutually agreed by all partners.
 The liability of each partner is limited to the extent of his or her contribution.
 At least two partners are required but there is no upper limit on the number of partners.

 Like a company, it has a legal identity of its own.
-It can be sued and sue in its own name.
-It can own property.
-Though the partners are not personally liable for the debts and losses of the LLP, the partners become personally liable in case of debts and losses arising from their own actions.
-Unlike the GP or LP the partners are not personally liable for the debts incurred by the other partners.
+This means it can sue and be sued in its own name and it can own property.
+The partners are not personally liable for the debts and losses of the LLP.
+However, the partners become personally liable in cases of debts and losses arising from their own actions.
+Unlike the GP or LP, the partners are not personally liable for the debts incurred by the other partners in a LLP.
 Profits are charged at personal tax rates for individual partners and corporate tax rates for corporate partners.

-The LLP enjoys the flexibility of functioning as a partnership while enjoying the benefits of a body corporate such as limitation of liability.
-It also has perpetuity and does not cease with changes in the partnership resulting from death, bankruptcy, resignation etc. It is easy to set up and the cost of registration is lower than that for a company.
-Compliance requirements are minimal therefore the compliance cost is also low.
-Unlike GP its registration need not be renewed annually.
+The LLP enjoys the flexibility of functioning as a partnership while enjoying the benefits of a corporation.
+It also has perpetuity and does not cease with changes in the partnership resulting from death, bankruptcy, resignation etc. It is easy to set up and the cost of registration is lower than that of companies.
+Compliance requirements are minimal therefore the compliance cost is low.
+Unlike general Partnership, the LLP does not need to be renewed annually.